Wilkes University strictly prohibits hazing of any kind. Hazing is a violation of University policy, as well as a

 - WUPD Online Incident Report Form (Anonymous)

 As required by Commonwealth of Pennsylvania’s Timothy J. Piazza Anti-hazing Law, Act 80 of 2018, twice a year the University will provide a report that includes information about violations that have been reported to the University for the prior five (5) consecutive years.
-The current report is avaliable HERE.
+The current report is available for review.

 This report includes no personal identifying information of any individual and will reflect reported incidents of hazing to the extent that the institution has retained information about these violation(s).
 The University will update and repost this report on Jan.
 1 and Aug.
 1 each year.
 A copy of the reports will be retained for five (5) years.